 If you’ve transitioned a toddler from a crib to a big kid bed, then you know that lots of fun stuff comes with that transition.
 New sheets!
 New bed!
-Not to mention the fact that it’s a classic “big boy” or “big girl” milestone.
+Not to mention the fact that it’s a classic “big kid” milestone.

 But here’s what they don’t tell you about that big kid bed: your big kid can climb right out.
-And that can make for a whole new set of bedtime problems – namely, what we at The Baby Sleep Site call The Jack-in-the-Box Syndrome.
-For some families, jack-in-the-box behavior is a short-lived phenomenon.
-Other parents, however, spend months – even years! – dealing with a jack-in-the-box child.
+And that can make for a whole new set of bedtime problems – namely, what we call The Jack-in-the-Box Syndrome (aka your toddler won’t stay in bed).

 So how can you help your jack-in-the-box toddler actually stay put at bedtime?
-Try these 5 strategies tonight:
+Try these 6 strategies tonight!

 1. Assess the Schedule